Piercel2022/hellorails/README.md

 ## Hellorails
-This project say "hello" to the server side web application framework: Rails
+The "Hello World" from the server side web application framework: Rails

 ## Built With